 Similar to sclerotherapy, venous ablation is also used to close up a vein.
 Unlike sclerotherapy, however, ablation uses energy to cauterize the vein.
 After the vein is gone, blood flow simply redirects to a healthy vein.

 Unlike the two procedures above, microphlebectomy involves making small incisions and extracting the vein.
-Since microphlebectomy doesn’t require time to let the vein fade away, results are immediately visible.
+Since microphlebectomy doesn’t require time to let the vein fade away, the results are immediately visible.

 Aside from these treatments, however, there are a handful of other at-home remedies that can be used to alleviate the appearance of bulging veins.